aosabook/500lines/contingent/chapter.rst

     ('dropbox.com', 443)

-* The **list** is a mutable sequence whose syntax is square brackets around comma-separated items.
-  Lists are used to hold homogenous data — each item usually has the same structure and meaning as its peers.
+* The **list** is a mutable sequence used to hold homogenous data — each item usually has the same structure and meaning as its peers.
   Lists can be used either to preserve data’s original input order, or can be rearranged or sorted